Oscar Oiwa: Biography

-Oscar Oiwa was born in São Paulo, Brazil, son of Japanese immigrants.
+Oscar Oiwa was born in São Paulo, Brazil, to Japanese immigrants.
 He received his B.F.A.
 (1989) from the School of Architecture and Urbanism, São Paulo University.
 Oiwa was influenced by comic books, art, and magazines throughout his youth, as well as the urban environment of his birthplace.
 He experienced contemporary art during this time exploring the local art scene in São Paulo in nearby galleries and became an assistant at the São Paulo Art Biennial during his college years.
 Oiwa held his first solo exhibition while he was still in college and soon after participated in the 21st São Paulo Art Biennial (1991).

 Throughout his career, he has participated in art globally, beginning in the city of his birth, then relocating to Tokyo in 1991 after graduating from university.
 After ten years in Japan, interrupted by a year spent in London in 1995, he moved to New York City in 2002 and has since made the city his base of operations.
 Over his career, Oiwa's oeuvre encompasses everything from tradition oil paintings, texts, and art objects to interactive immersive art, experimental VR project, fictional narrative-based installations, public art, and book production.

-His artwork has been exhibited worldwide, with works in selected public collections, including but not limited to (in) The National Museum of Modern Art, Tokyo (Tokyo), Museum of Contemporary Art Tokyo (Tokyo), Mori Art Museum (Tokyo), Hiroshima City Museum of Contemporary Art (Hiroshima), 21st Century Museum of Contemporary Art, Kanazawa(Ishikawa), Arizona State University Art Museum (Arizona), Prince Albert II of Monaco Foundation, and University of São Paulo Museum of Contemporary Art (USP).
+His artwork has been exhibited worldwide, with works in selected public collections, including but not limited to The National Museum of Modern Art, Tokyo (Tokyo), Museum of Contemporary Art Tokyo (Tokyo), Mori Art Museum (Tokyo), Hiroshima City Museum of Contemporary Art (Hiroshima), 21st Century Museum of Contemporary Art, Kanazawa(Ishikawa), Arizona State University Art Museum (Arizona), Prince Albert II of Monaco Foundation, and University of São Paulo Museum of Contemporary Art (USP).
 He has received numerous awards throughout his career including Pollock-Krasner Foundation grants, the John Simon Guggenheim Memorial Foundation Fellowship (2001), a grant from the Asian Cultural Council in 2002, and the Gottlieb Foundation Individual Support Grant (2021).
 In 2019, he receive the Medal of Honor from His Imperial Majesty, the Emperor of Japan.

 Early life (1965–1991), São Paulo

-Oscar Oiwa was born in São Paulo in 1965 and raised in there as well, with an interest early on in art.
-He began to enter picture competitions in junior high school, winning the grand prize in a poster competition for college students in his final year.
+Oscar Oiwa was born in São Paulo in 1965 and was raised there, with an early interest in art.
+He began to enter art competitions in junior high school, winning the grand prize in a poster competition for college students in his final year.
 As a teenager, he continued to hone his skills, being actively involved in drawing for his school's newspaper, displaying his natural skill and later tendency for caricature, as well as drawing cartoons and continuing to enter and win art competitions of all kinds.

 During his college years at the University of São Paulo, his view of the world expanded.
 While working as an assistant for famous artists at the São Paulo Biennial, where artists such as Keith Haring, Anselm Kiefer, and Tony Cragg were present, he was exposed to contemporary art and was inspired to become an internationally active artist and continued to enter pieces in competitions and used prize money as funds for future projects.